kakatcy/pro-mern-book/README.md

      - serialized the contents of the initialize data to solve the `Uncaught TypeError: created.toDataString is not a function` problem.
 11. Data Fetcher with Search
      - implemented the data fetcher in the IssueList component and dealt with the fact that the search string part of the URL is needed for fetching.
+12. Nested Componenets
+     - changed the IssueDetail to server rendering by including an optional Issue ID in the route specification for IssueList.